SGI ensures your vehicle is repaired using industry-accepted repair practices and quality replacement parts.

 - If your vehicle model is older than the current year and requires body repair parts, trim or cosmetic items, recycled parts will be specified when available.

-- Remanufactured parts - typically these are items such as radiators, alternators, etc., that have been rebuilt to meet or exceed manufacturers' specifications
+- Remanufactured parts - typically these are items such as radiators, alternators, etc., that have been rebuilt to meet or exceed manufacturers' specifications.
+SGI allows the use of aftermarket parts that are either CAPA and/or Diamond Standard certified.

 - After-market parts - new parts that meet the vehicle manufacturer's specifications, but are produced by someone other than the original equipment manufacturer